drihu/poketask/README.md

 # Poketask
 > A simple command to start any project.
 Run the command to create a README.md, LICENSE, .gitignore, .gitattributes, and .editorconfig with a one-line command.

-Currently, it is compatible with older Node versions.
+Currently, it is compatible with Node >= 4.9.1

 ## Installation
 ```bash